 A robbery conviction can lead to incarceration, fines, and probation.
 You could be sentenced to state prison for up to 15 years and be required to pay restitution to the victim and court fees as part of your sentence.

-Depending on your situation, you could be charged with first-degree or second-degree robbery.
-The Simmrin Law Group can help you learn more about these terms.
+Depending on your situation, you could face charges for first-degree or second-degree robbery.
+The Simmrin Law Group can help you learn more about each degree of robbery.

 What Does a Prosecutor Need to Prove Robbery?